 Family.
 A person or a group of related persons, plus guests and domestic servants thereof, or a group of not more than five (5) persons who need not be so related, who are living as a single housekeeping unit maintaining a common household.
 A roomer or boarder to whom rooms are rented as permitted by these regulations is not considered a member of a family for the purpose of this definition.

 Fence.
-A structure for enclosure or screening, including a wall.
+An artificially constructed barrier of any material or combination of materials erected for enclosure, separation of areas, or screening, including a wall